4 Single gene disorders

 Waardenburg syndrome is rare.
 It occurs in about 1 in 30 000 people in all populations.

-In southern Africa approximately 4 percent of people with profound deafness have Waardenburg syndrome.
-This is similar to studies from other parts of the world where the prevalence of Waardenburg syndrome amongst deaf people varies from 2 percent to 5 percent.
+In southern Africa approximately 4% of people with profound deafness have Waardenburg syndrome.
+This is similar to studies from other parts of the world where the prevalence of Waardenburg syndrome amongst deaf people varies from 2% to 5%.

 4-6 What are the main clinical features of people with Waardenburg syndrome?

 The main clinical features of Waardenburg syndrome are:

 - Very blue eyes (sapphire blue).
 The iris of both eyes can have an extraordinary blue colouring which is very noticeable in black Africans who usually have brown eyes.
 In some cases, only one eye or part of the iris has distinctive colouring and the other eye or part of the iris has the normal eye colour (heterochromia).

 - Some people with Waardenburg syndrome have abnormal tear ducts.
 This can cause repeated eye infections.